IAMRAVIRAJESH/PiSync/README.md

 6. For knowledge I have created necessary tables with proper columns and associations between them, you can check the models folder for the same.

+7. If you face any difficulty in syncing the database then please changed the value of force to true on line number 6 in index.js file inside Models folder, but remember it will erase all the data from database which you are syncing.

 ## API Endpoints

 BASE_URL = http://localhost:3000/api/piSync